 In a single line, Maya sums up in words what successful Reedies demonstrate in practice.
 She states simply, “Success at Reed is taking advantage of opportunities.”
 This proves overwhelmingly true.
-Lydia Kerns, who describes her major as “vacillating,” is a sophomore who is Nuclear Reactor-certified, a Residence Life representative, a housing adviser, and a volunteer with the Science Outreach program.
-She also attends the 7:45 morning yoga PE class, participates in Gray Fund and ROC events, and makes “a concerted effort to get to know people.”
+Lydia Kerns, who describes her major as “vacillating,” is a sophomore who is certified to work at Reed's nuclear reactor, a Residence Life representative, a housing adviser, and a volunteer with the Science Outreach program.
+She also attends the 7:45am yoga PE class, participates in the excursions sponsored by the Gray Fund and Reed Outing Club, and makes “a concerted effort to get to know people.”

 Engagement with a diverse array of opportunities is important not just because they provide skills and open up long-term channels facilitating future opportunities, but also because they create that which is mistakenly considered an impossibility given the demands of Reed: Balance.
 It seems paradoxical: Students seek out Reed because of its reputation for intense academics, yet Reedies agree above all else that balance may be the most crucial component to success.

 “It’s about learning to give yourself permission to take a moment away from academics,” Maya stresses.

 “The school isn’t going to produce the balance,” warns Zoë.
 “You have to seek it out.
 You have to actively battle the intensity of academics, and put effort into finding balance.
 It won’t necessarily be easy.”